vuejs/it.vuejs.org/src/api/index.md

   // -> "child2 notified"
   // -> "child1 notified"
   // parent is NOT notified, because child1 didn't return
-  // true in its callback
+  // true in its funzione
   ```

 - **Vedi anche:** [Parent-Child Communication](/guide/components.html#Parent-Child_Communication)

-### vm.$broadcast( event, [...args] )
+<h3 id="vm-broadcast">vm.$broadcast( evento, [...argomenti] )</h3>

 - **Argomenti:**
-  - `{Stringa} event`
+  - `{Stringa} evento`
-  - `[...args]`
+  - `[...argomenti]`

 - **Utilizzo:**

-  Broadcast an event that propagates downward to all descendants of the current instance.
-Since the descendants expand into multiple sub-trees, the event propagation will follow many different "paths".
-The propagation for each path will stop when a listener callback is fired along that path, unless the callback returns `true`.
+  Broadcast an evento that propagates downward to all descendants of the current instance.
+Since the descendants expand into multiple sub-trees, the evento propagation will follow many different "paths".
+The propagation for each path will stop when a listener funzione is fired along that path, unless the funzione returns `true`.

 - **Esempio:**